afontcu/afontcu.dev/src/blog/holy-shit-but-im-not-worried.md

 Holy shit.

+I did it with [Claude Code](https://claude.ai/code) (think ChatGPT, but it lives in your terminal and writes code directly in your project).
+And here's what I didn't expect: I was genuinely enjoying myself.

+Not the performative "I love my job" kind.
+The real kind.
+The 2am-and-I-don't-want-to-stop kind.
+Somewhere along the way, between the meetings and the maintenance and the endless context-switching, I'd lost that feeling.

-I did it using Claude Code, obviously.
+I found it again.

 And yes, this is the part where I'm supposed to freak out.
 To feel replaced.
 To question my career choices.

-But here's the thing.
-I don't (I did for a while, though).
+But I don't (I did for a while, though).

 ## The existential crisis